yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 ![img.png](../../images/parameter-tuning/workflow_parameter_tuning.png)

+In this workflow, the Parse Parameter tool is passing one by one the value to the workflow downstream.
+In this way, a collection of datasets is created for each sigma value and each one is processed individually.
+Such strategy can be adapted for any parameter of the workflow and, in general, for any tool.

-Here we can see a potential output of the analysis by running four different sigmas (0.5, 5, 10, 50)
+Coming back to the results, here below we can see a potential output of the analysis by running four different sigmas (0.5, 5, 10, 50)

 ![img_1.png](../../images/parameter-tuning/table_results.png)